DrExpresso/Gopool/README.md

 Current configuration that is required to make the app work:
  - Google Maps API key (AndroidManifest.xml) - Must setup account and add to project https://cloud.google.com/maps-platform/

-- Firebase (build.gradle) - Must create firebase project on there site and bind the project name and files, guide can be found [here](https://firebase.google.com/docs/android/setup). **NOTE: Firebase messaging service also requried.
+- Firebase (build.gradle) - Must create firebase project and bind the project name and files, guide can be found [here](https://firebase.google.com/docs/android/setup). **NOTE: Firebase messaging service also requried.
 Setup can be found [here](https://firebase.google.com/docs/cloud-messaging/android/client)

 - Braintree (build.gradle) - Must configure application details guide can be found [here](https://developers.braintreepayments.com/start/hello-client/android/v2). **NOTE: To use the payment system, web hosting is required.
 This can be done using XAMP or heroku.
 Guide for heroku [here](https://github.com/braintree/braintree_php_example).
 Following same procedure and edit the put the deployed heroku app URL in place of the localhost.